defold/doc/docs/en/manuals/gui.md

 ![Tinted texture](images/gui/gui_tinted_texture.png)

 ::: sidenote
-Box nodes are always rendered, even if they do not have a texture assigned to them, got an alpha set to `0` or are sized `0,0,0`.
-Box nodes should always have a texture assigned to the.
-If you need an empty node, set its size to `0,0,0` and make sure to assign a texture to it.
+Box nodes are always rendered, even if they do not have a texture assigned to them, have their alpha set to `0`, or are sized `0, 0, 0`.
+Box nodes should always have a texture assigned to them so the renderer can batch them properly and reduce the number of draw-calls.
 :::

 ## Slice-9 texturing